 A Cloud Computing certificate is not all about the test.
 These certifications are designed in such a way so as to leave an individual equipped with the basics of it, no matter which industry they come from.

 What is perhaps a bigger challenge is understanding the impact of cloud computing on an organization and its business, both internally as well as on a global perspective.
-In fact it is a given, that any business-related discussion involving cloud computing cannot do without discussion on areas of service-oriented architectures, enterprise architectures, big data, interoperability, disaster management and operational continuity.
+In fact, it is a given, that any business-related discussion involving cloud computing cannot do without a discussion on areas of service-oriented architectures, enterprise architectures, big data, interoperability, disaster management, and operational continuity.

-Both the basic, as well as high level understanding of Cloud Computing is important, and will ensure that businesses take informed and structured decisions on data center consolidation, and other aspects of current technologies.
+Both the basic, as well as a high-level understanding of Cloud Computing is important and will ensure that businesses make informed and structured decisions on data center consolidation and other aspects of current technologies.
 While news and self-study may help in understanding the basics, taking an introductory cloud computing course will help in leveraging the knowledge gained to add value at all levels of an organization, from the technical level to senior management.